CraigStuntz/CraigStuntz.github.io/posts/2020-03-09-equality-is-hard.markdown

 Thank you to Paul Blasucci, Jeremy Loy, Bud Marrical, Michael Perry, Skyler Tweedie, and Thomas Wheeler for reading drafts of this article and giving me feedback.

+Thanks to Tommy Hall, who drew my attention to [this 1993 paper](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.23.9999), which, discusses many of the issues covered in this post and proposes a solution for Common Lisp.

 [^cache]: This is [probably attributable to Phil Karlson](https://skeptics.stackexchange.com/questions/19836/has-phil-karlton-ever-said-there-are-only-two-hard-things-in-computer-science)